-We’re proud to continue this program in 2019, with a cohort of four games Bizarre Barber, Crosshatch, despelote, and We Should Talk.
-This incredibly impressive cohort of eleven developers has already earned IGF nominations, IndieCade selections, Oculus grants and more for their work, and we’re excited to see how these four unique games develop over the next three months and beyond.
-Below you’ll find info on each of the games and teams in this year’s Incubator.
+We’re proud to continue this program in 2019, with a cohort of four games Bizarre Barber, Crosshatch, despelote, and We should talk.
+This incredibly impressive cohort of eleven developers joined the Incubator already with IGF nominations, IndieCade selections, Oculus grants and more for their work, and we’re excited to see how these four unique games develop over the next three months and beyond.
+Below you’ll find info on each of the games and teams in the 2019 Incubator.

 The success of the Incubator is made possible by support from many people and organizations, and in many forms.
-This year, we’re grateful to welcome Kowloon Nights as an Incubator sponsor.
+In 2019, we’re grateful to welcome Kowloon Nights as an Incubator sponsor.
 Kowloon Nights is a fund dedicated to independent video game developers globally.
 They share our vision of supporting the development and financial success of a wider range of games and game creators.

 The Game Center continues to receive substantial support from New York State Empire State Development.
 New York State is committed to long-term investment in the game development industry in the state.
 Learn more about how New York state is investing in games here.

 by Synesthetic Echo